jscoder1009/mongoqueue/README.md

 **Steps:**

-1. Set your Connection.
+1. [**`Required`**] Set your Connection.
 Either by URL or Details
-2. Set Custom Workers [Optional].
+2. [**`Optional`**] Set Custom Workers.
 If you do not set workers then default worker will be selected). **While setting the worker you need to specify the delay time in seconds (60 sec max for now)**
-3. Enqueue your item.
+3. [**`Required`**] Enqueue your item.
 If you do not supply worker in the options params then default worker will be applied to the item.
 Also, you can optionally set priority and retry values.
 If you wish to run at your own interval create your own custom worker.

    Note: **default worker runs at a frequency of every 1 sec**.
-4. Subscribe to the default worker or your custom workers. **If you did not set any worker then it is required that you subscribe to the default worker.** If you have set your own workers then make sure you subscribe to that worker to listen to the dequeue events.
+4. [**`Required`**] Subscribe to the default worker or your custom workers. **If you did not set any worker then it is required that you subscribe to the default worker.** If you have set your own workers then make sure you subscribe to that worker to listen to the dequeue events.

+    Inside the callback of the subscribe method: <br><br>
+         4.1.
+Mark as Success.
+Acknowledge the dequeued item <br>
+         4.2.
+Mark as Error.

+Please look at the API documentation below and example directory for further information

 **Simple Example**